andreacorsetti94/Thesis/README.md

 # This repository hosts the jar files that I developed as part of my thesis.
-In the zip "" file there are 3 files: CoreRecordingLibrary.jar, StandardRecordingLibrary.jar and ExtendedRecordingLibrary.jar.
+In the Thesis.zip file there are 3 jars: CoreRecordingLibrary.jar, StandardRecordingLibrary.jar and ExtendedRecordingLibrary.jar.